- A Profile of Wellbeing in Waterloo Region 2018

-The CIW partnered with Wellbeing Waterloo Region (WWR) to produce a profile of wellbeing for residents in Waterloo Region in 2017 and 2018.
-WWR is a community-led initiative working to improve wellbeing of residents.
+The CIW partnered with Wellbeing Waterloo Region (WWR) to produce a profile of wellbeing for residents in Waterloo Region in 2018.
+WWR is a community-led initiative working to improve the wellbeing of all residents.

 Read the January 2018 report A Profile of Wellbeing in Waterloo Region

-The 2018 Community Wellbeing Survey will strive to provide detailed information on the quality of life of residents of Waterloo Region.
-By conducting a secondary survey, Wellbeing Waterloo Region will have the opportunity to draw comparisons between the 2013 and 2018 survey data, in order to continue to make changes that reflect the needs of residents.
+From April to August 2018, the CIW partnered with Wellbeing Waterloo Region and The Kitchener-Waterloo Community Foundation (KWCF) once again to conduct a second Community Wellbeing Survey.
+The 2018 Community Wellbeing Survey was conducted in order to provide detailed information on the quality of life of residents of Waterloo Region.
+By conducting a second survey, Wellbeing Waterloo Region has the opportunity to draw comparisons between the 2013 and 2018 survey data, in order to continue to make changes that reflect the current needs of residents.

-We were pleased to partner with The Kitchener and Waterloo Community Foundation to conduct a CIW Community Wellbeing Survey in Waterloo Region in 2013.
+We were pleased to partner with The Kitchener and Waterloo Community Foundation (KWCF) to conduct the first CIW Community Wellbeing Survey in Waterloo Region in 2013.

-The initial report, Waterloo Region Community Wellbeing Survey Report 1, present preliminary findings from the residents’ responses to all of the questions based on each of the eight CIW domains.
+- The initial report presents preliminary findings from the residents’ responses to all of the questions based on each of the eight CIW domains.
 The data were weighted to ensure that results are representative geographically within Waterloo Region and that the sex and age distribution matched the profile for Waterloo Region based on the 2011 Census.

-The second report, Waterloo Region Community Wellbeing Survey Report 2, provides a more in-depth look at the results of the survey.
+- The second report provides a more in-depth look at the results of the survey.
 In discussion with KWCF, two factors were selected as focal lenses for further analysis of the survey results: (1) sense of belonging to local community: weaker sense of belonging, neutral (neither weak nor strong sense of belonging), and stronger sense of belonging; and (2) annual household income: under $40,000 per year, $40,000 to $79,999 per year, $80,000 to $119,000 per year, and $120,000 and greater per year.